 2. Good opening sentences introduce a novel’s themes

 Many great novels open with narration or description that doesn’t immediately suggest the themes that will run throughout.
-There is no absolute ‘rule’ for first lines (other than to craft a good sentence).
+There is no absolute ‘rule’ for first lines (other than to craft a good sentence) when writing a novel.
 Yet many celebrated novels do open with lines that establish theme.

 The opening to Charles Dickens’ A Tale of Two Cities is one of the most famous first lines in fiction: